Excision of Masses and Biopsies Surgery

 When a doctor finds an area of tissue in a patient that does not appear to be normal, they will recommend a biopsy or an excision of the mass.
-A biopsy is a removal of a sample of the tissue, an excision of the mass is complete removal of the tissue.
-The tissue is taken out to examine more closely.
+A biopsy is a removal of a sample of the tissue, while an excision of the mass is complete removal of the tissue.
+The tissue is taken out in order to examine it more closely.
 They will refer to these tissues as a lesion, tumor, or mass, all phrases meaning they do not know the nature of the tissue without further examination.

 Why is a Biopsy Performed?